 Output derating

-In electrical and electronic equipment, exceeding the upper or lower limit of the rated operating temperature often results in reduced reliability at the rated output current (power), which is then restricted to a smaller value.
-Therefore, when using equipment near the upper or lower limit of the rated temperature, it is common to use it at a value smaller than the rated one, taking output current (power) limitations into account.
-This ensures reliability and prevents equipment failure due to high (or low) temperatures.
+In electrical and electronic equipment, when the upper or lower limit of the rated operating temperature is exceeded, the output current (power) at the rated value often results in reduced reliability and is therefore limited to a lower value.
+Therefore, when using equipment near the upper or lower limit of the rated temperature, it is necessary to anticipate limitations on the output current (power) and operate at a value lower than the rating to ensure reliability and at the same time prevent equipment failure due to high (or low) temperatures.